-Left Door – Just around the corner from Garden District Beer Garden, you’ll find any inconspicuous entrance to this cool speakeasy.
+Left Door – Just around the corner from Garden District Beer Garden, you’ll find an inconspicuous entrance to this cool speakeasy.
 As expected, the cocktails are cool and inventive, but I also love that atmosphere is chill and the bartenders don’t take themselves too seriously.

 Churchkey – If you love beer (they have 550+), then this is the place for you.
-If you love fried mac & cheese sticks, this also the place for you.
+If you love fried mac & cheese sticks, this is also the place for you.